Chrysler Executive: History

 All Executives were built by conversion specialist ASC near St. Louis, Missouri, and began as standard LeBaron coupes.
 Standard front doors (from LeBaron sedans) were utilized, while the rear doors were individually fabricated using the rearward-half of the coupe door.
 Interiors were available in navy blue cloth or leather (available at extra charge), or powder gray cloth.
 1983 interiors were only available in "Kimberly" cloth (a short-nap velour) upholstery, leather upholstery was an option starting in 1984.
 Limited colors were available for 1983.
 For 1984 and on, standard exterior colors were black, medium blue, dark blue, white, charcoal (discontinued after 1984) and silver.
 Standard vinyl roof coverings matched the body color, while the interior panels were all covered in cloth - even if leather seating was ordered.

 Power came from the Mitsubishi-sourced 2.6 L G54B I4 engine in 1984 and 1985; for 1986 Chrysler's own turbocharged 2.2 L four-cylinder engine was used.
 Both engines were only available with a 3-speed automatic transmission.
-The turbocharged four cylinder was underpowered and wasn't considered appropriate for a vehicle of this type, while neither Chrysler or Mitsubishi had a V6 engine until 1986 when both the Chrysler LA 239 V6 engine and the Mitsubishi V6 appeared.
+The 2.6 L four cylinder was underpowered and wasn't considered appropriate for a vehicle of this type, while neither Chrysler or Mitsubishi had a V6 engine until 1986 when both the Chrysler LA 239 V6 engine and the Mitsubishi V6 appeared.